Here’s How Australia Would Fare In A Zombie Apocalypse

 The study included “the potential rate of zombie infection, situational analysis of the infection’s origin, how the disease would spread, how residents claim they would act, and how well each city would defend themselves against the walking dead and geographical location.”

 While isolation seems to be a huge help when it comes to controlling the outbreak, some isolated cities are better than others are when it comes to an outbreak.
-While Darwin wins in the “Zombie Survival Index” rankings, Perth, surprisingly, is one of the least safe major cities in Australia to be in should the zombie apocalypse occur according to this study.
+While Darwin wins in the “Zombie Survival Index” rankings, Perth, surprisingly, is one of the least safe major cities in Australia to be in should the zombie apocalypse occur, according to this study.

 In Darwin, it was discovered that 50 percent of residents there would help out a neighbor.
 Whereas, in Perth, they would be more likely to sacrifice a neighbor than help them out.